BrazyDevelopment/nyanobot/README.md

 # Nyano Bot

 # About
-Simply use `!setchannel` and follow the instructions on screen!
-A simple public Discord bot to be notified when a new Nyano Cat (Nano 'NFT') is traded on Nanswap!
+A simple public Discord bot to be notified when a new Nyano Cat (Nano 'NFT') is sold, transferred, listed or offered on at Nanswap!

 You can also use it in your own server and keep track of all Nyano trades by inviting the bot via it's invite link below.